-- 8.1.1.
+8.1.1.
+Need to balance travel facilitation and security considerations

 The Policy recognises that there is need to balance travel facilitation on one hand and the issues of national security on the other hand, which are also related to other national priorities, including labour market, immigration and health.
-The challenge is to find solutions which allow legitimate travellers to move more freely and efficiently while delivering on security and other priorities. - 8.1.2.
-The Policy also recognizes that with the increase in the volume of travel, some of the visa and other entry formalities, which may have been designed at a time when travel volumes were considerably lower, need to be constantly revisited.
 Making legitimate travel easier can enhance the ability of destinations to appeal to visitors.
-The additional time, effort and cost associated with visa and entry formalities, whether real or perceived, can influence destination choice and consumer behaviour. - 8.1.3.
-The Policy accordingly advocates introducing measures to make visa and entry policies and processes more efficient and effective, which can improve the travel experience and boost growth.
+The additional time, effort and cost associated with visa and entry formalities, whether real or perceived, can influence destination choice and consumer behaviour.

+8.1.2.
+Service delivery systems to match increase in volumes